-Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness 1.1 Action: Long-term English Learns (LTEL) and English Learners support staff, interventions, and materials Need: According to the CA Dashboard, our English Learner student group was in the orange on the English Learners Performance Indicator (ELPI).
+- 1 Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness Action: Long-term English Learners (LTEL) and English Learners support staff, interventions, and materials Desert Sands identified that the reason for the ineffectiveness of this action was due to a lack of leadership and oversight of the staff supporting EL and LTEL students.
+Desert Sands will adjust the design of the action to ensure that English We will closely monitor progress on this action which is designed to meet the needs most associated with English learner Need: According to the 2023 CA Dashboard, our English Learner student group was in the orange on the English Learners Performance Language learners experience increased success in the upcoming three-year LCAP cycle.
+This change includes the EL staff receiving additional support and having more time to dive into data so students.
+Using Integrated and designated unit tests on appropriate ELD & ELA standard, and using real-

+Goal and Identified Need(s) How the Action(s) are Designed to Address Metric(s) to Monitor Action # Need(s) Effectiveness Indicator (ELPI).
 We also examined our reclassification rate trend and did a needs assessment on our LTELs.
-Desert Sands identified that the reason for the ineffectiveness of this action was due to a lack of leadership and oversight of the staff supporting EL and LTEL students.
-Desert Sands will adjust the design of the action to ensure that English Language learners experience increased success in the upcoming three-year LCAP cycle.
-This change includes the EL staff receiving additional support and having more time to dive into data so more effective interventions can be given.
+On the 2024 CA Dashboard, our ELPI status increased to yellow at 41.3%, making progress.
+Teacher and parent feedback indicated that they support the importance of the EL program and support for increasing students' skills.
+Scope: Limited to Unduplicated Student Group(s) more effective interventions can be given.
 There will also be a bigger push in having EL and LTEL students see a tutor.
-We will closely monitor progress on this action which is designed to meet the needs most associated with English learner students.
-Using Integrated and designated unit tests on appropriate ELD & ELA standard, and using real-time tracking, student language proficiency, and academic progress will be monitored and we expect

-Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness Teacher and parent feedback indicated that they support the importance of the EL program and support for increasing students' skills.
-We will implement a high-quality English Language acquisition program and add additional tutoring and paraprofessional staff to support students in their ELD SGI courses and with System 44 to address the identified needs. their ELPI results, as well as the reclassification rate, to increase as a result of the personalized academic support they will receive from qualified personnel.
-Scope: Limited to Unduplicated Student Group(s) Throughout the year and on an ongoing basis, we will address students' needs by providing an EL Paraprofessional or other trained bilingual support personnel.
+We will implement a high-quality English Language acquisition program and add additional tutoring and paraprofessional staff to support students in their ELD SGI courses and with System 44 to address the identified needs.
+Throughout the year and on an ongoing basis, we will address students' needs by providing an EL Paraprofessional or other trained bilingual support personnel.
 This includes, but is not limited to EL tutors, ELD Leads, support staff, ELD Small Group Instruction, and supplementary materials for the ELD program as needed.
 Students will receive individualized support based on their specific English proficiency level.
 We use an in collaboration with students and families.
 Implementing our Designated and Integrated English language development (ELD) is an integral part of our comprehensive program for every English learner to meet the linguistic and academic goals at their grade level as identified by their level of proficiency.
 ELs participate in Newcomer programs, Structured English Immersion, or English Language Mainstream, based on their capacity to successfully advance in their language acquisition and their academics.
 Support staff will provide specific language instruction through vocabulary and language development to support literacy skills and language acquisition.
-These actions are done year round on a daily basis.
-We expect that these actions, which are designed to address our EL and LTEL students' needs, will be effective at increasing our students' performance on the ELPAC and improving their We will also consider input from the parents of participating students to enhance the quality of the program provided
+These actions are done year round on a daily basis. time tracking, student language proficiency, and academic progress will be monitored and we expect their ELPI results, as well as the reclassification rate, to increase as a result of the personalized academic support they will receive from qualified personnel.
+We will also consider input from the parents of participating students to enhance the quality of the program provided